-Some folks have tried to make their own ammonia and water based concoction to clean the bolt, bore, and any other effected areas, but frankly, an ammonia based window cleaner will work as well or better.
+Some folks have tried to make their own ammonia and water-based concoction to clean the bolt, bore, and any other affected areas, but frankly, an ammonia-based window cleaner will work as well or better.

 The point behind using Windex is twofold.
 The surfactant in the cleaning solution helps the water maintain contact with the salts and dissolve them, and the ammonia in the cleaner attacks the copper jacket fouling and dissolves it into a mass of 'blue goo' (picture Smurf hit by phaser set on liquidate).
 It's also cheaper than dirt, compared to premium rifle cleaning solution.
 You can even get more cheap by using a generic version of Windex, or other similar "blue" cleaners that are on sale.
 The spray bottle makes the perfect applicator, and if you use this stuff for household cleaning you can buy a big jug to refill the more expensive spray bottle packaging, keeping one for shop and one for kitchen.

 After shooting, at the range, spray enough through the chamber and down the bore that it drips and runs out.
 Take care not to get ammonia-based cleaners on the bluing or wood finish.
 It can damage them.
 Swab the bore clean and dry, and you are good till you can clean it normally when you are home.
 Some folks stop at the bore and the bolt face.
 You can also take it one step further and clean the disassembled bolt as well as the receiver.